Table of Contents

 Put efforts into creating local food tips/a culinary roadmap newsletter for would-be guests.

 Quite often hotels provide links to the dining facilities in the booking notification email, but if you really want to convert your hotel restaurant or catering services, this should be a separate email.
-To make content sound more impartial, you can create a guide to local cafes and restaurants and also mention your services.
+To make the content sound more impartial, you can create a guide to local cafes and restaurants and also mention your services.

 Put the dining facilities into the spotlight to increase chances for convincing guests to try out your food.
 Mouth-watering images are a must!